Kyle J. Norton

 Green tea contains more amount of antioxidants than any drinks or food with the same volume, and is the leaves of Camellia sinensis, undergone minimal oxidation during processing, originated from China.
-Green tea has been a precious drink in traditional Chinese culture and used exceptional in socialization for more than 4000 years.
+Green tea has been a precious drink in traditional Chinese culture and used exceptional in socialization for more than 4000 thousand years.
 Because of their health benefits, they have been cultivated for commercial purposes all over the world.

 Ginger (Zingiber officinale) or ginger root is the genus Zingiber, belonging to the family Zingiberaceae, native to Tamil.
 It has been used in traditional and Chinese medicine to treat dyspepsia, gastroparesis, constipation, edema, difficult urination, colic, etc.

 -Gingerol, an active component of ginger not only (25-100 µM) effectively suppressed murine tyrosinase activity and decreases the amount of melanin, but also decreased the intracellular reactive oxygen species (ROS) level in a dose-dependent manner(20). the University of Malaya, in the study of the effects of -Gingerol, another active component of Zinger, found that -gingerol (5-100μM) not only effectively suppressed intracellular tyrosinase activity and decreased the amount of melanin in B16F10 and B16F1 cells, but also fectively decreased intracellular reactive species (RS) and reactive oxygen species (ROS) levels at the same dose manner, probably through down-regulation of both mitogen-activated protein kinases (MAPK) and protein kinase A (PKA) signaling pathways or through its antioxidant properties(21).